 A Note on Radon

-Since radon is odorless and colorless, the federal government recommends that homeowners measure the level of radon in their home.
-Without measurements there is no way to tell whether radon is present.
-Invest in an inexpensive device that measures radon, which are available at most hardware and home improvement stores.
+Since radon is odorless and colorless, the federal government recommends that homeowners measure the level of radon in their homes.
+Without measurements, there is no way to tell whether radon is present.
+Invest in an inexpensive device that measures radon, which is available at most hardware and home improvement stores.